ayush0521/vibe-roommate/README.md

 <h2>📌 Project Overview</h2>

 <p>
-  <b>Vibe Roommate</b> is designed to solve a common but poorly addressed problem faced by college students:
+  <b>Vibe Roommate</b> is a full-stack web application designed to solve one of the most common yet overlooked problems in student housing:
-  <b>incompatible roommates</b>.
+  <b>roommate incompatibility</b>.
 </p>

 <p>
-  Most housing platforms focus only on rent, location, or availability.
+  Unlike traditional housing platforms that prioritize rent and location, this system introduces a
-  This project introduces a <b>vibe-based matching system</b> that prioritizes daily lifestyle compatibility to reduce conflicts and improve long-term living experiences.
+  <b>behavior-based matching approach</b> using a structured <b>vibe quiz</b> and compatibility scoring.
 </p>

 <hr>